 The trek starts in Skuri village and navigates to the lake through the Magana valley.
 That means that it climbs to the lake more or less "from the bottom" and is not that scenic compared to the other trails.
 On the other hand, it´s the shortest route and therefore quite a popular option among people planning to get to or from the lake.
 Also, it´s signposted and marked by red markings.

-It takes two days to make it from Skuri to the Tobavarchkhili lake.
+This trek can be finished even in two days, but for that, you need to be able to leave Skuri in the morning.
+Leaving around noon means that you will probably spend a night at Kirnakhona and in such case, 3 days will be needed to make it to the Tobavarchkhili lake.
 However, keep in mind that that´s only half of the route, you will need at least two more days to get back.

 Both days are long and difficult, requiring at least 7 hours of walking.
 There are two possibly risky river crossing.
 Also, since this is only one half of the quite remote trek, the difficulty is definitely Hard.

 The most convenient would be to take train/marshrutka to Zugdidi and from there just to grab a taxi (buses are slow, travel once a day at most and won´t get you all the way to the trailhead).
 Also, since the Skuri village is quite "stretched" and the last segment of the road is the worst, make it clear that you need a ride to it´s very end, where the hiking trail starts.
 From Zugdidi, it shouldn´t cost more than 50 GEL.

 How to leave Tobavarchkhili lake:

 You will have to walk for two more days.
 There are three basic routes to the Tobavarchkhili lakes so if you came from Skuri, you will probably want to continue either south to Mukhuri or north to Khaishi.
 Both routes are described in detail in the Trek to the Tobavarchkhili lakes post.